jhavaldar/jhavaldar.github.io/_posts/2017-07-04-diffgeo-notes.md

 ---

-Finally, we consider the tangent map applied to a particular type of vector field, the the coordinate maps $U_j(p)=p_i$.
+Finally, we consider the tangent map applied to a particular type of vector field, the the coordinate maps $U_j$.
 We use the definition of tangent maps to arrive at:
 <p>
 $$
 \begin{aligned}